Is An Associate’s Degree An Undergraduate Degree?

 In the US, associate’s degree programs are available at various colleges, from community colleges to junior colleges, technical colleges, affiliate colleges of universities, to four-year colleges and universities.

-Some students enroll in associate’s degree programs to get firsthand knowledge of what to expect in a four-year degree program.
+Some students enroll in associate’s degree programs to learn firsthand what to expect in a four-year degree program.
 For other students, it may be a way to get better jobs that a secondary school certificate cannot give them.

-Whatever the case may be, associate degrees have some form of benefits because they are quicker to complete and less expensive than bachelor’s degrees.
+Whatever the case, associate degrees have some benefits because they are quicker to complete and less expensive than bachelor’s degrees.

 Although associate’s degrees are more prevalent in the US, countries like the Netherlands, Hong Kong, Australia, Turkey, and Denmark also offer the program.